message/iata/SG.md

 - have a return ticket or proof of other transportation arrangements to depart from Singapore.
 - This does not apply to returning passengers with a Work Pass, Student's Pass, Dependant's Pass, or Long-Term Visit Pass who have an Entry Travel Pass issued by the Brunei authorities under the Singapore-Brunei Reciprocal Green Lane, an invitation letter issued by the Chinese authorities under the Singapore-China Fast Lane, a Singapore-Germany-Singapore (SGS) Travel Pass issued by the Singaporean-German Chamber of Industry and Commerce under the Singapore-Germany Reciprocal Green Lane, an electronic visa issued by the Indonesian authorities, an approval letter issued by the Embassy of Japan under the Singapore-Japan Reciprocal Green Lane, an approval letter issued by the Korea (Rep.) Embassy in Singapore under the Singapore-ROK Fast Lane, or a MyTravelPass approval letter issued by the Malaysian authorities under the Singapore-Malaysia Reciprocal Green Lane.
 They do not require an approval letter from the Safe Travel Office (STO), Ministry of Manpower (MOM), or Ministry of Education (MOE).
 - This does not apply to passengers between 3 and 12 years, if they:
-- in the past 14 days have only been in, or transited through Singapore, a Low-Infection country/region, or a VTL country/region; and
+- in the past 14 days have only been in, or transited through China (People's Rep.), Chinese Taipei, Hong Kong (SAR China) (until 24 February 2022), Macao (SAR China), Singapore, or a VTL country/region; and
 - have a medical certificate with a negative Coronavirus (COVID-19) PCR or rapid antigen test taken at most 2 days before departure from the first embarkation point; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
 - arrive in Singapore on a designated VTL flight.
 - This does not apply to passengers younger than 3 years, if they:
-- in the past 7 days have only been in, or transited through Singapore, a Low-Infection country/region, or a VTL country/region; and
+- in the past 7 days have only been in, or transited through China (People's Rep.), Chinese Taipei, Hong Kong (SAR China) (until 24 February 2022), Macao (SAR China), Singapore, or a VTL country/region; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
 - arrive in Singapore on a designated VTL flight.
-2. Passengers must have a negative COVID-19 test taken at most 2 days before the day of departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 PCR or rapid antigen test taken at most 2 days before the day of departure from the first embarkation point.
 For passengers with a positive COVID-19 test taken in the past 7 days (for fully vaccinated passengers) or 14 days (for not fully vaccinated passengers), the negative COVID-19 test must be taken at least 72 hours after the positive test.
 If passengers have transited for more than 24 hours before arriving in Singapore, the negative test must be taken at most 2 days before the day of departure of the last direct flight to Singapore.
-Passengers arriving from General Travel Category countries/regions (<a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a>) must present a negative COVID-19 PCR test or rapid antigen test result.
-Passengers arriving from Restricted Category (<a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a>) must present a negative COVID-19 PCR test result.
 The test result must:
 - be in English; and
 - include the date the test was taken; and
 - include a minimum of 2 personal identifiers as stated in the passport (i.e. name and either date of birth or passport number).